“ HGP is so much bigger than me, or any individual. We all work together as a team, and we finish as a team. ”

-The Natural Bridges Farm
+Garden Volunteer at Natural Bridges Farm

-On the farm you will meet the crew, learn more about the farm, and join that day's activities which may include: weeding, harvesting, planting, building compost and more.
+On the farm, you will meet the crew, learn more about the farm, and join that day's activities which may include: weeding, harvesting, planting, building compost and more.
 Projects are weather dependent and defined by the day's priorities.
 We often can't tell you exactly what project you'll be working on in advance.